 - FREE Sauna 24/7 at Sompasauna before it closes down

 - Explore the laid-back bohemian district of Kallio

 - Have a nice coffee with a nice view above the shopping street

 - Get a cheap but delicious falafel at Fafa's Mikonkatu

 - Further Reading for Finland and Other Nordic Countries

 Nordic Travel Video

 June to August is the best time to visit Helsinki even though it is peak season and I would always avoid it but the weather up here can get cold and extreme offseason so, in order to maximize nice days, mid-summer is the best time to be.

-Helsinki - The YARD Concept Hostel - 44.56 USD/Night (Right at the center, comfy bed, amazing facilities and security through and through, super friendly staff, Netflix and games-equipped common area)
+Budget - The YARD Concept Hostel - 44.56 USD/Night (Dorm) - Right at the center, comfy bed, amazing facilities and security through and through, super friendly staff, Netflix and games-equipped common area

 Helsinki is not a cheap city so I would recommend sticking to walking as much as you can.
 If you book the hostel I recommended, then everything will be within walking distance.
 If you are planning to go to places like Kallio or the Sauna I recommended then taking the metro is the most reliable, easy and not too expensive with the cheapest price at only €2.20.
 For more detail on routes, schedule, and price, visit the official transportation website.